 http://www.deadlinenews.co.uk/2009/07/27/7791-1467/ I only found out about this remarkable sculpture around five years ago as it was not widely publicized during it's lifetime as far as I know, certainly not in Glasgow as I don't remember it but maybe because it was by a former convict with a violent history and was situated in a deprived area as it was then before redevelopment.
 To me it's the concept that's important here years later, not the man behind it and I've often scratched my head at modern art works consisting of a few lines and a squiggle, yet supposedly worth millions.
 As soon as I saw this though my thought's were "Wow!
 Wish I'd visited it before it was removed."
 Yes, it is simplistic, straightforward, and "naive" but that's what makes it so special.
 A thing of wonder.

-http://www.drneilsgarden.co.uk/ Link to gallery and info here.
+A path and yellow poppies above a forget-me-not border. http://www.drneilsgarden.co.uk/ Link to gallery and info here.

 I was further delighted on this amazing walk to find even this remarkable garden was not the highlight of my day.
 Next door, and maybe cared for by the garden staff or the locals in Duddingston, a brilliant wildlife scenario was taking place as the sun was going down and Duddingston loch revealed its true colours.

 Who needs to go abroad with views and scenery like this right here in Scotland.

 Geese herder in action on the path.
 I've heard of a pelican crossing but here you have to stop for Canada geese to walk past in line.
 Maybe I was just lucky here at this time.
 I usually am with wildlife though and the Rottweiler and the Alsatian mentioned in the previous post are now firm dating friends with yours truly.... but no pups are planned yet.